About Tina & a bit of her story

 Her artistic journey began in New York, her birthplace, and continued as she moved to Puerto Rico, Colombia, and Miami during her formative years.
 After earning a Bachelor's degree in Art Education from Florida International University, Alberni taught middle and high school art in Dade County, Florida while simultaneously showcasing her artwork in exhibitions across Colombia, Europe, and New York before the age of 30.

 Throughout the past three decades, Tina Alberni has exhibited her work in over 100 solo, group, and virtual shows both in the United States and abroad, receiving recognition and awards along the way.
-She has received grants from the Charlotte Arts and Science Council, earned first-place awards, and had her digital artwork displayed on multiple digital billboards in Miami, Charlotte, Barcelona, and Austria.
-Recently, she was invited to showcase her digital artwork at The Foundry Gallery in Dubai, UAE, and with The ArtBox project in Switzerland during Art Basel.
+She has received grants from the Charlotte Arts and Science Council, earned first-place awards, been a 2-time Public Arts Cities Program artist of ArtPop Street Gallery, had her digital artwork displayed on multiple digital billboards in Miami, Charlotte, Barcelona, and Austria.
+Recently, she was invited to showcase her digital artwork at The Foundry Gallery in Dubai, UAE, Piuda Gallery in Seoul, Korea and with The ArtBox project in both Miami & Switzerland during Art Basel weeks.
+Currently, she has a solo show with some of her her latest series of works for one year throughout the Bill & Patty Goerlick Galleries of CPCC in Charlotte.
+Upcoming, are pieces from her Endangered Species collection which have been invited to show at the Discovery Place through April 2025, and she will have several pieces on exhibit at the Cabarrus art Council Galleries also through April, 2025.
+Her latest permanent public art commission will be completed in November 2024.

-Alberni's work has been published in print and online, and her pieces are found in private and public collections.
-Throughout her career, she has explored various paths, including co-owning an art gallery, teaching and working in arts administration, and asCreative Director of web/graphic design.
-She has also served on non-profit boards, been a guest speaker, and participated as a jury member for various events and organizations.
+Alberni's work has been published in print and online, and her pieces are found in private and public collections such as Atrium, Nevins Center, Novant, Johns Hopkins Heart & vascular Institutel(Baltimore), La Casa de la Cultura del Banco Ganadero(Bogota), Liga Contra el Cancer(Miami) Consulado General de Colombia(Miami), and Sala de Exposiciones Larrea(Madrid).
+Throughout her career, she has explored various paths, including co-owning an art gallery, teaching and working in arts administration, and as Creative Director of web/graphic design.
+She has also served on non-profit boards and on several jury panels and been an invited guest speaker.

 Tina finds solace in expressing herself through her art, using it as a means to release, and give life to her dreams and purpose to her message.
 As the years have passed, she's begun to realize the profound connection between her art-making process and the series she's undertaken with her condition.
 The intricate process of layering shapes, colors, and textures in her artwork symbolically mirror the actions of fortifying and reaffirming her physical anatomy while they also develop her artworks.

-Her creations address pressing issues such as climate change, the plight of endangered animals, the essence of human existence, and the impact of technology on society.
+Her creations of late, address pressing issues such as climate change, the plight of endangered animals, the essence of human existence, and the impact of technology on society.
 Through her artwork, Alberni seeks to stimulate dialogue, provoke thought, and raise awareness about these crucial matters.

 Her career pursuits include accepting commissions, forming corporate partnerships, collaborating with fellow artists, consulting in the trade industry, working with interior designers, exhibiting her work in unconventional venues, and finding digital projects and exhibitions with artists and in venues around the world.